Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 live_deployment_gpu_compute_seconds = GPUs_per_replica * num_replicas * live_model_gpu_usage_rate * time_active_in_seconds

-All compute-second usage in the platform is available in the Resource Management App.
+All compute-second usage in the platform is available in the Resource Management application.

-Compute usage for deployments is attached to the Foundry Modeling Objective that it is deployed from.
-Note that multiple live deployments can be active for any given Objective.
+Compute usage for deployments is attached to the Modeling Objective from which it is deployed.
+Multiple live deployments can be active for any given objective.
 The live deployments of a Modeling Objective can be found under the Deployments section.
 See the screenshot below for an example.

 Deployments